gitdeath/jellyfin-rffmpeg-swarm/README.md

 The architecture is composed of two primary services that communicate over a secure Docker overlay network:

 -   **`jellyfin-server`**: The main Jellyfin instance.
 It does not perform transcodes itself but instead delegates them to available workers via SSH using `rffmpeg`.
-This service also runs an integrated **NFS server** to share the `/transcodes` and `/cache` directories, ensuring all nodes have access to the same temporary files.
+This service also runs an integrated **NFS server** to share the `/transcodes` and `/cache` directories, ensuring all nodes have access to the same temporary files. **Logs for `rffmpeg` are automatically viewable in the Jellyfin Dashboard under the "Logs" section.**
 -   **`transcode-worker`**: The workhorses of the cluster.
 These are lightweight, scalable containers that listen for transcoding jobs from the server.
 You can add or remove workers on-the-fly to match your expected transcoding load.

 ## Host Setup Guide